go-monk/from-bash-to-go-part-i/README.md

 ok      word    0.381s
 ```

 Sweet, satisfied we go for a coffee ...
 When we come back, we find a Slack message from our Slovak colleague complaining about our new package.
-He says that is doesn't recognize the word ťahať as a palindrome.
+He says that it doesn't recognize the word ťahať as a palindrome.
 Really?
 We turn this complaint into a test case:

 ```go
 // ./word/2/word_test.go